dropshotcaraz/dropshotcaraz/README.md

 # Hello, I'm @dropshotcaraz! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer constantly learning and improving my skills across various programming languages, web development technologies, and database management systems.
-Here's a breakdown of what I'm currently learning and exploring:
+I'm a software engineering student who's constantly learning and improving my skills across various programming languages, web development technologies, and database management systems.
+Here's a breakdown of what I've been learning and exploring:

 ## 🖥️ Programming Languages